 Yes, training will only get a player so far when it comes to being ready for a game.
 They need minutes on the field playing in a competitive game.

-So, to get a player game fit, it’s a good idea to send them on loan.
+So, to get a player game fit, sending them on loan is a good idea.
 That way, they’ll get minutes of game time under their belt.

 Then, if the coach needs them in the future, they’re game fit and ready to help the team on the field.